 Still, a child with an egg allergy should get the flu shot in a doctor's office, not at a supermarket, drugstore, or other venue.
 And if the allergy is severe, it might need to be given in an allergist's office.

 If your child is sick and has a fever, talk to your doctor about rescheduling the flu shot.

 When Should Kids Get Vaccinated?

 Flu season runs from October to May.
-It's best to get a flu shot early in the season, as it gives the body a chance to build up immunity to, or protection from, the flu.
+It's best to get a flu shot as early in the season as possible, as it gives the body a chance to build up immunity to (protection from) the flu.
 But getting a shot later in the season is still better than not getting the vaccine at all.

 |Is It a Cold or the Flu?
 Your child is sent home from school with a sore throat, cough, and high fever - could it be the flu that's been going around?
 Or is it just a common cold?
 Find out here!|